 Modern Political Economy Foundations

-Co-authored with Paul Dragos Aligica and Peter J. Boettke, under contract with Oxford University Press.
+Co-authored with Paul Dragos Aligica and Peter J. Boettke, forthcoming at Oxford University Press.

 Chapter 1: Classical Liberalism: Delineating Its Theory of Governance

-Chapter 2: Function, Structure, Process at the Public-Private Interface
+Chapter 2: Function, Structure, and Process at the Private–Public Interface

-Chapter 3: Dynamic Governance: Polycentricism and Knowledge Processes
+Chapter 3: Dynamic Governance: The Polycentrism Process and Knowledge Processes

 Chapter 4: Public Administration and Public Choice: Charting the Field